 Reed’s Science Outreach Program aims to empower Reedies and K-12 learners alike to understand scientific thinking as a collaborative tool for discovery and self-determination.
 To achieve this goal, the program focuses on the power of liberatory education.
 In partnership with local elementary school teachers, Reed students facilitate inquiry-based, hands-on science experiences that connect rigorous state science standards with real world social and climate justice issues.

 - Establish long-time partnerships with schools in order to provide access to high quality science education and materials that would otherwise be unavailable to students.
 We also intend for Reed Students to act as role models to encourage students to embarce a life of learning.

 - To engage students with interactive, inquiry-based science education to help students develop an early interest and understanding of the sciences.

 - To provide Reed students with a positive service-learning opportunity in the greater Portland community and to provide Reed students with the chance to gain critical skills through significant, in-classroom teaching experience and community outreach.

-To date, during the program's nearly 20 year history we have reached over 11,000 elementary and middle school students and supported more than 500 Reed student teachers.
+To date, during the program's nearly 20 year history we have reached over 11,000 elementary and middle school students and supported more than 600 Reed student teachers.
+We currently work with up to 20 classrooms at six schools in the Portland area: Pioneer Special Schools, Lewis, Grout, Gilbert Park, Mill Park, Earl Boyles, Ventura Park Elementary, and Lincoln Park Elementary.
 For the Reed students in particular, the program has often had a profound impact on students' education at Reed.

 How the program works...